 For long-term treatment beyond 6 months, the benefit-risk balance should be carefully considered (see sections 5.1 and 5.3).

-CRESEMBA is also available as hard capsules containing 100 mg isavuconazole, equivalent to 186 mg isavuconazonium sulfate.
+CRESEMBA is available as 100 mg and 40 mg hard capsules.
 On the basis of the high oral bioavailability (98%, see section 5.2), switching between intravenous and oral administration is appropriate when clinically indicated.
+For detailed dosing recommendations, please see section 4.2 of the Summary of Product Characteristics for CRESEMBA 40 mg and 100 mg hard capsules.

-CRESEMBA has not been studied in patients with severe hepatic impairment (Child-Pugh Class C).
-Use in these patients is not recommended unless the potential benefit is considered to outweigh the risks.
-See sections 4.4, 4.8 and 5.2.
+Isavuconazole has not been studied in adult patients with severe hepatic impairment (Child-Pugh Class C).
+Use in these patients is not recommended unless the potential benefit is considered to outweigh the risks (see sections 4.4, 4.8 and 5.2).

-The safety and efficacy of CRESEMBA in children aged below 18 years has not yet been established.
+The safety and efficacy of isavuconazole in paediatric patients aged less than 1 year has not been established.

 Intravenous use.

-CRESEMBA must be reconstituted and then further diluted to a concentration corresponding to approximately 0.8 mg/mL isavuconazole prior to administration by intravenous infusion over a minimum of 1 hour to reduce the risk of infusion-related reactions.
+CRESEMBA must be reconstituted and then further diluted to a concentration corresponding to a range of 0.4 to 0.8 mg/mL isavuconazole prior to administration by intravenous infusion over a minimum of 1 hour to reduce the risk of infusion-related reactions.
+Higher concentrations should be avoided as these may cause local irritation at the site of infusion.
 The infusion must be administered via an infusion set with an in-line filter with a microporous membrane made of polyethersulfone (PES) and with a pore size of 0.2 μm to 1.2 μm.
 CRESEMBA must only be given as an intravenous infusion.

 For detailed instructions on the reconstitution and dilution of CRESEMBA before administration, see section 6.6.